Does this test have other names?

 Why do I need this test?

-In G-cell hyperplasia, the G cells in your stomach lining make too much gastrin.
+G-cell hyperplasia.
+Cells in the stomach make too much gastrin.

 What other tests might I have along with this test?